 Capital of Cake

-Britain’s ‘Capital of Cake’ has an incredible number of places where you can enjoy a slice or two of the nation’s favourite tasty treat.
+Britain’s ‘Capital of Cake’ has an incredible number of unique and beautiful places where you can enjoy a slice or two of the nation’s favourite tasty treat.
 Whether you’re a walker, cyclist, holidaymaker or foodie, you’re invited to tuck in to delicious confections, local bakes, classic cakes and regional specialities.

-Teashops in tranquil villages, cottage B&Bs and walled gardens, afternoon tea in stately homes and historic houses, not to mention hotels, pubs, cafés and bakeries – all put cake centre stage in the North York Moors.
-Navigate our map and plan your holiday around these cake stops.
+Teashops in tranquil villages, working farms and walled gardens, afternoon tea overlooking the coast or at historic abbeys, not to mention hotels, delis, cafés and bakeries – all put cake centre stage in the North York Moors.